 Dr. Katie Rice – Clarinetist

-Katie earned a Doctor of Musical Arts (DMA) degree from the University of North Texas, a Master of Music (MM) degree from the University of Nebraska-Lincoln and a Bachelor of Music (BM) degree from Wartburg College.
+Katie is currently Assistant Professor of Clarinet at Washington State University and has a Doctor of Musical Arts degree from the University of North Texas, a Master of Music degree from the University of Nebraska-Lincoln and a Bachelor of Music degree from Wartburg College.